peerkar/liferay-devcon/2023/README.md

 ### 2. Install the Blueprint Parameter Contributor

-1. Download module com.liferay.devcon.workshop.custom.blueprint.parameter.contributor.jar from the *setup* folder
+1. Download module *com.liferay.devcon.workshop.custom.blueprint.parameter.contributor.jar* from the *setup* folder
 2. Deploy to the bundle

+This module is used in demonstrating custom parameters.

 ### 3. Import the Elements